Recursive-Logic-Core/SLAP/README.md

 > **Deterministic Protocol Specification**
 > Designed and specified by Architect M.M.M.
 Python code provided as a reference implementation artifact.
+> **Operational Boundary:** SLAP is not designed to replace system-of-record storage (SQL, JSON, document stores).
+It functions strictly as an ephemeral, in-memory context serialization layer at the LLM runtime boundary, transforming heavyweight payloads into zero-overhead stream tokens for ingestion.

 ---